Lambda School Income Share Agreement Review (2026)

 According to Career Karma’s 2025 Bootcamp Market Report, ISA-based schools reported a 12% higher placement rate than traditional tuition bootcamps.
 And Lambda, in particular, cited 70% of graduates landing jobs within six months — though results depend on your background and effort.

 For students coming from non-technical careers — say, marketing, sales, or admin support — that structure can be the difference between switching smoothly and burning out mid-course.
+A former retail manager who can’t front $15,000 has a real shot at pivoting into a junior developer role without taking on crushing debt before they’ve earned a single dollar in tech.

 Practical applications